Codecademy/docs/content/python/concepts/collections-module/terms/OrderedDict/OrderedDict.md

   - 'paths/computer-science'
 ---

-An **OrderedDict** is a data type in the collections module that is a [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that tracks the order in which items were added.
+An **OrderedDict** is a data type in the `collections` module.
+It is a [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that tracks the order in which items were added.
 It offers all the standard dictionary methods as well as two additional methods that deal with the ordering of the `OrderedDict`.

 ## Syntax